Azure/AzOps/src/Comments.md

 ## AzOps

-_The repository does not contain the latest Azure Resource Manager state, remediation is required before merging of the Pull Request can complete._
+Main branch in Git does not contain the latest configuration in Azure.

+It is strongly recommended to ensure feature and main branches contain current Azure configuration.

-### Remediation:
+### Remediation

-[Re-initialization](https://github.com/Azure/Enterprise-Scale/blob/main/docs/Deploy/discover-environment.md#initialize-existing-environment) of the repository is required to pull the latest changes from Azure by manually invoking the GitHub Action.
+[Re-initialization](https://github.com/Azure/Enterprise-Scale/blob/main/docs/Deploy/discover-environment.md#initialize-existing-environment) of the repository to pull the latest changes from Azure by manually invoking the GitHub Action.

 Upon successful completion, the action will create a new `system` branch and a new `Azure Change Notification` pull request containing the latest configuration.